-Fast-tracking Queensland’s rollout of renewable energy and making clean technology available to more Queenslanders would create 26,000 new jobs and bring down electricity bills for consumers, our new report released with Solar Citizens on 7 February has found.
+Fast-tracking Queensland’s rollout of renewable energy and making clean technology available to more Queenslanders would create 27,200 new jobs and bring down electricity bills for consumers, our new report released with Solar Citizens on 7 February has found.

 The report found that large-scale solar, wind and storage projects across the Sunshine State brought wholesale power costs down by $25/MWh in 2022, equivalent to nearly $100 per household.
 Further renewable energy investment could bring down costs by more than $500 per household by 2025.